Kysek Soft Cooler Review

 Mobility and Durability –

-For mobility, there are actually three different carrying methods which we absolutely love.
+For mobility, there are three different carrying methods that we love.
 You can choose between an overhead handle, cushioned side handles, and a shoulder strap.
 This means you will have no problem carrying the Kysek Rover Softbag no matter what else happens to be on your person.

 Visual Appeal –